-Depending on where you’re based you might be confused that this law change has set a new precedent, since CBD is sold throughout Europe in stores large and small.
-However, this doesn’t reflect the often confusing categorisation laws surrounding how CBD can be sold.
+Depending on where you’re based you might be confused that this law change has set a new precedent, since you're able to buy CBD throughout Europe in stores large and small.
+However, this doesn’t reflect the often confusing categorisation laws surrounding how CBD topicals and CBD e-liquids can be sold.

 Typically CBD oils are sold as food supplements or novel foods (any food item that doesn’t have a longstanding history of consumption) restricting the means of recommended ingestion and the modes of sale.
 The Bulgarian law shift means that such restrictions would be lifted.

 The specific permit issued in Bulgaria outlines the CBD products covered:

 Food product(s) / food supplement(s) [and as such] is/are placed on the market in accordance with relevant legislation of EU and Republic of Bulgaria, and is/are subject to free-sale on Bulgarian market.

 Again, in layman’s terms this means that hemp-derived CBD products, like our CBD Oral Spray, would fall under the traditional food category, freeing them from much of the sales issues faced previously.
 If nothing else, this will help provide some clarity to the muddled state of EU legislation where CBD often falls between categories.